Olliejp/mode-choice-analysis/README.md

 # mode-choice-analysis

 Typically, transport mode choice analysis is made using variations of Multinomial Logit Models (MNL).
-This notebook conducts a similar analysis but also incorporates SHAP analysis using XGBoost.
+This notebook conducts a similar analysis but also incorporates Game Theory SHAP analysis using XGBoost.